heinohen/tko_7095_i2hlt/mats.md

 Process:

-* IN: document
-* OUT: label(s)

-To be understood in a very broad sense

-* Document can be anything from a few words to a whole book
+* IN: document - Document can be anything from a few words to a whole book
-* Label can be anything from positive/negative to hierarchies of tens of thousands of classes
+* OUT: label(s) - can be anything from positive/negative to hierarchies of tens of thousands of classes

-Binary classification: One positive/negative label to be predicted, a special case of multi-class with class number == 2 Multi-class classification: one label from a larger label vocabulary to be predicted
+To be understood in a very broad sense anything between a sentence and a book

 Multi-label: a number of labels to be predicted from a larger label vocabulary

-#### Binary classification
+#### Binary classification, classes == 2, one predicted

+Only two possible outcomes 0 / 1.
+Either document has this property or not e.g. negative or positive, spam or not spam.
+A special case of multi-class with class number == 2.
+Usually a simplification of the real problem, sentiment is not black and white, fakenews is not usually quite so binary.

 * Spam detection
-* Sentiment analysis (pos/neg)
+* Sentiment analysis (pos/neg) - tweets for example
-* Fake news detection
+* Fake news detection - fake or not
-* Churn prediction
+* Churn prediction - a measurement of the percentage of accounts that cancel or choose not to renew their subscriptions
-* Legal document classification
+* Legal document classification - is document relevant to my case or not
-* Clickbait Detection
+* Clickbait Detection - is this newspiece that google wants to show in its newsfeed this is actual news or a clickbait for advertisement of sorts

-#### Multi-class classification
+#### Multi-class classification, classes > 2, one predicted

+ONE SINGLE LABEL from a larger label base to be predicted

-* Topic categorization
+* Topic categorization - piece of news -> assign exactly one topic
-* Language identification
+* Language identification - large web crawl of data, label documents with language indentification
-* Handwriting recognition
+* Handwriting recognition - image identification, identifying letters from handwriting alphabets A,B,C etc. as _labels_
-* Emotion detection
+* Emotion detection - spectrum of emotions 8 - 10 and you want to decide what emotion this document representes
-* Product actegorization
+* Product categorization
 * Customer segmentation
-* Document genre classification
+* Document genre classification - news, advertimement e.g. for labels
-* Essay grading
+* Essay grading - predict a grade between 1-5
-* ChatGPT :o'
+* ChatGPT :) - multi class classification generating text. predicts the next word as a classification problem 80000 classes

-#### Multi-label
+#### Multi-label classification, classes > 2, MULTIPLE classes

+MULTIPLE labels predicted from a larger base of labels

 * Set of topics to a document from a larger topic category
 * MeSH Medical Subject Headings classify each biomedical publication with 10-15 terms